 Whether you’re Italian, love Italian food or just want to keep your pantry up to date, it’s important to have the basic Italian cooking staples in your kitchen.
-When you cook Italian food, you cook from the heart and soul, so it’s important to not skimp on any important ingredients that a recipe may call for…
+When you cook Italian food, you cook from the heart and soul, so it’s important not to skimp on any important ingredients that a recipe may call for.

 Italian Herbs & Spices